VirtualPlanetaryLaboratory/atmos/PHOTOCHEM/INPUTFILES/templates/P010bar_highO2_GJ876/readme.txt

-Running the photochemical model for a high-O2 (95% O2) Earth with the Sun remaining as the host star.
+Running the photochemical model for a high-O2 (95% O2) Earth with GJ 876 as the host star.

-Assumption is a post-runaway abiotic O2 atmosphere (e.g., Luger & Barnes 2015), but recognizing this can only happen inside the inner edge of the habitable zone for a sun-type star.
+Assumption is a post-runaway abiotic O2 atmosphere (e.g., Luger & Barnes 2015), with the planet residing in the CHZ, but experiencing a runaway during the pre-main sequence super-luminous phase of the star.
 Mantle/surface oxidized.
 No reduced gases should be present.

 Changes to the species.dat file from the "ModernEarthThatWorks" template: